Stephen Brunauer: Government career

 The Atomic Energy Commission denied him a security clearance because of his earlier membership in the Young Workers' League, but he continued to work as a government scientist.
 He successfully passed several other security reviews that his work required and became chief chemist in the Research and Development Section of the Navy's Bureau of Ordnance.

 In 1950, when Senator Joseph McCarthy launched the anti-Communist crusade known by his name, McCarthyism, he named Esther Brunauer as one of the State Department employees whose loyalty he questioned.
-The Senate's Subcommittee on the Investigation of Loyalty of State Department Employees known as the Tydings Committee, which was investigating McCarthy's charges against her, exonerated her in July.
-The U.S. Navy suspended Stephen Brunauer's security clearance on April 10, 1951, In consequence, his wife was suspended by the State Department and subjected to another security review as well.
-Two months later, on June 14, when it appeared that the Navy was going to deny him his security clearance, he resigned saying he feared the process "must have been a source of embarrassment and inconvenience to the Navy".
+The Senate's Subcommittee on the Investigation of Loyalty of State Department Employees, commonly known as the Tydings Committee, investigated McCarthy's charges against her and exonerated her in July.
+The U.S. Navy suspended Stephen Brunauer's security clearance on April 10, 1951; as a result, his wife was suspended by the State Department and subjected to another security review.
+Two months later, on June 14, when it appeared that the Navy was going to deny him his security clearance, he resigned, saying that he feared the process "must have been a source of embarrassment and inconvenience to the Navy".
 He said the review process left government employees defenseless because they "cannot learn the identity of those who have given derogatory information" and "much of the information on which the charges are based is withheld".
 He called the experience "costly, disheartening and nerve-wracking".
-He acknowledged his association with the Young Workers' League in the 1920s, but said that he had been a "strong anti-Communist" for 18 years.
-His wife was forced from the State Department on June 16, 1952, identified as a "security risk" without explanation.
+He acknowledged his association with the Young Workers' League in the 1920s but said that he had been a "strong anti-Communist" for 18 years.
+His wife was forced from the State Department on June 16, 1952, having been identified as a "security risk" without explanation.
 She said she thought the "official reason" was her marriage but the real reason was "political expediency".